Vedha286/NewsArticlesClassifier/README.md

 ## Planning Document

 https://docs.google.com/document/d/12yBr9iS_2Y7TUdLg-8Pu-fC3epiNBLcLnXRKi2ezRB4/edit?usp=sharing

 **Note: The table in the document shows exactly what is implemented and what was completed, as well as who was incharge of what task.**

 ## Report

 1. Environment details:

-    - Database: Free MongoDB atlas could database
+    - Database: Free MongoDB database on cloud
     - Streaming: Apache Kafka

 2. What goes in as an input: